Loading AISVIT

 Main advantages

-• One model covers three common workflows: text-to-video, image-to-video, and video-to-video, which keeps early production work in one place.
+• One model covers three common workflows: text-to-video, image-to-video, and video-to-video, so the same Grok page cluster can support prompt, image, and remix intent.

 • Audio is generated automatically together with the visuals, so ambience, effects, and the overall feel of the scene are present from the start.